Definitive Map and Statement

 The Definitive Map and Statement for Bracknell Forest Borough has a Relevant Date of 1 January 2013.

 This second consolidated version incorporates all modification orders which have been made and confirmed since 2000.
 This includes changes such as path diversions, creations and closures, and changes to the Statement alone, including defined widths and updated descriptions.

 Meanwhile the council updates working copies of the Map and Statement.

 How can I find out which rights of way are on the Definitive Map and Statement?

 The electronic copies below are not a legal record and you should consult the hard copies of the Map and Statement if you are buying a property or making a planning application.

-Hard copies are available for inspection free of charge at Bracknell Forest Council’s office in Time Square, Bracknell.
+Hard copies are available for inspection free of charge at our Time Square office.

 View online map

 You can view rights of way in Bracknell Forest online.